St James’ Cathedral is the home of the only pipe organ in Townsville.

 At this time the action was changed from mechanical to electro-pneumatic

-Woodwork used in the rebuilding was never sealed against the weather, and this caused many unbidden sounds (called ‘ciphers’) that sprang forth unexpectedly.
+Woodwork used in the earlier rebuilding was never sealed against the weather, and this caused many unbidden sounds (called ‘ciphers’) that sprang forth unexpectedly.
 The metal pipework needed a complete overhaul as well as cleaning, revoicing and regulating.
 Quite a few pipes had suffered from vandalism and ‘souveniring’ and needed to be replaced, and the large wooden pipes on the East Wall (the huge 16 foot bourdon) were water damaged during cyclone Althea in 1971.

-This major project which cost in excess of $300,000 saw the instrument enlarged to four manuals and 53 stops and a new gallery was built above the North Transept (Lady Chapel) to accommodate it.
+This major project, which cost in excess of $300,000, saw the instrument enlarged to four manuals and 53 stops and an extended gallery built above the North Transept (Lady Chapel) to accommodate it.
 The organ was then the largest pipe organ in Queensland, outside metropolitan Brisbane.